abbbi/virtnbdbackup/README.md

 `Note`:
 > You must restart the virtual machine after enabling the feature!
+> Upstream libvirt strongly discourages enabling the feature on production
+> systems for these libvirt versions.

 ## RHEL/Centos Stream, Alma, Rocky Linux

 ### Version <= 8.5